asmaloney/gactar/README.md

 model.run()
 ```

+Currently only generates the `ccm` version.

 ### Run interactively

 ```
-(pyenv)$ ./gactar -i
+(env)$ ./gactar -i
 gactar version v0.0.2
 Type 'help' for a list of commands.
 To exit, type 'exit' or 'quit'.
-Using Python 3.9.6 from /path/to/gactar/pyenv/bin/python3
+ccm: Using Python 3.9.6 from /path/to/gactar/env/bin/python3
 > help
   exit:     exits the program
   history:  outputs your command history